World Cup Bracket 2018: Semi-Finals Matchups After Quarter-Final Results

 "Having previously used a 3-4-3 formation throughout this tournament, here he switched to a 4-3-1-2, or arguably a 4-3-3 with a false nine, and used Romelu Lukaku as a right-sided forward, a position he'd occasionally played under Martinez at Everton with great success.
 Eden Hazard was therefore playing the part of Kevin Mirallas, which roughly works based upon nationality alone, and left Kevin De Bruyne as the Steven Naismith figure, a less obvious comparison."

 Having Lukaku and Eden Hazard operate out wide, while playing without a natural centre-forward, pulled Brazil's defence out of shape.
-A similar ploy could do the same against France side also favouring a back four.
+A similar ploy could do the same against a France side also favouring a back four.

 Whichever forward line fires first will likely decide this semi-final.
 Both teams have ample match-winners up top, but the big names have to deliver when it counts.